enasequence/ena-ftp-downloader/README.md

 or

-Download an artifact which includes the Oracle java runtime.
+Download an artifact which includes the Oracle java runtime as described below.

 ### Execution